 Taxis at the Dock:

-You will also find taxis waiting near the terminal.
-However, be prepared to negotiate, since they do not always use meters for cruise passengers.
-A ride to the city center or the Medina typically costs around €10 (roughly 100–110 MAD), making it a convenient option if you want more flexibility.
+You will also find taxis waiting near the terminal, although drivers do not always use meters for cruise passengers.
+Be prepared to negotiate before starting the ride.
+A trip to the city center or the Medina usually costs around €10 (roughly 100–110 MAD), while still offering a flexible and convenient way to explore.

 Getting Around the City From Casablanca Port

-Once you are out of the port area, Casablanca offers several efficient ways to see the sights.
+Once you leave the port area, the city offers several easy ways to reach the main sights.

 Petit Taxis (Red Taxis):